mshumko/lamp/README.md

 # LAMP
-Scripts and files for the Loss through Auroral Microburst Pulsations (LAMP) sounding rocket flight
+Scripts and files for analyzing the science data taken by the Loss through Auroral Microburst Pulsations (LAMP) sounding rocket flight and supporting instruments.